What is a successful HR transformation in 2023?

 The rise of HR transformation roles

 As HR’s role evolves, departmental titles are getting updated to reflect these new responsibilities.
-Now that the employee-employer dynamic has shifted in workers’ favor, cultivating a compelling employee experience is a priority at many organizations.
-As a result, titles with “People” front-and-center are on the rise—People Operations Manager or Chief People Officer being two of the most notable additions to the C-suite.
+In the midst of shifting employee-employer dynamics, cultivating a compelling employee experience is emerging as a priority at many organizations.
+As a result, titles with “People” front-and-center are on the rise—People Operations Manager or Chief People Officer being two of the most notable additions.

 Similarly, the word “transformation” is quickly becoming a mainstay in many HR job titles.
 Roles like HR Transformation Manager and Vice President of HR Transformation are gaining popularity, underscoring the heavy emphasis organizations are placing on their transformation processes.
-What these changes in title underline is that companies are taking transformation seriously, putting resources behind their efforts to modernize their work structures and prepare for the future of work; a recent McKinsey survey shows that out of all companies surveyed with a CTO, 86% of them came into the company in the past three years.
+What these changes in title underscore is that companies are taking transformation seriously, putting resources behind their efforts to modernize their work structures and prepare for the future of work.
+A recent McKinsey survey shows that out of all companies surveyed with a Chief Transformation Officer, 86% of them came into the company in the past three years.

 Why should HR transformation be a priority right now?